peterschmidtdk/peterschmidtdk/README.md

 * 🎉 I am awarded as a Microsoft MVP: M365 Apps & Services
 * 🔭 You can find my blog at https://msdigest.net
-* 🎙 I am a public speaker - speaking in User Groups, virtual and in-person conferences
+* 🎙 I am a public speaker - speaking in User Groups, virtual and in-person conferences 👯 I run the Workplace Ninja Denmark User Group together with some peers in Denmark

 <!--